 Now you have fixed your warping VC into display geometry.

 2. Custom content space conversion

 Next step is to convert your calibration from default camera content space into the content space of your 3D model (your custom content space).
 To perform this conversion go to menu “Calibration->Conversion Tasks”:

 Select the compound you are working on, select the conversion format “custom content space”.
 Then select your content space (your 3D model) that has been created in Step 2 of this guide, and click perform.

-Now you should have the converted calibration ready for usage in Anyblend or to be exported for any 3d party application which requires 3D data (vwf for Unity, MPCDI v2 with 3D or others).
-Make sure you save the converted calibration with a different name and you dont overwrite the progress achived up to this step, as conversions cant be undone.
+Make sure you save the converted calibration with a different name so that you don’t overwrite the progress achieved up to this step, as conversions cannot be undone.

 The result is ready for usage in Anyblend or for export to any third-party applications that require 3D data (example: vwf for Unity, MPCDI v2 for Unreal..etc).

 In addition, you can use the 3D data acquired to recalculate blending.
 In many cases, it can improve its precision and quality.